manjunath-dc/test-project-/README.md

 #Code Walkthrough

 For the Dockization of a simple Python–Flask web Application, I have created 3 separate containers based on the requirement mentioned by Red Acre team.
-(Task 1)
+# (Task 1)
-1. #for the Backend
+1.for the Backend

 Backend (Python app) is added with one Dockerfile and docker-compose.yml to build the docker image.
 For this run, the command “docker build -t my_python_app:0.1  .”

-2. #For Proxy and load balance.
+2.For Proxy and load balance.

 Nginx is a web server that can also be used as a reverse proxy, and load balancer.
 So, for the proxy server “docker-compose-nginx.yml” file is added to expose the frontend using nginx along with the default configuration file.

-3.# For Backend-React (sys-stats)
+3.For Backend-React (sys-stats)

 Backend (React app) is added with one Dockerfile and docker-compose.yml to build the docker image.
 For this run, the command “docker build -t my_react_app:0.1  .”
-4. # Docker-compose main file is created (docker-compose-main.yml)  to aggregate the output of each container.
+4.Docker-compose main file is created (docker-compose-main.yml)  to aggregate the output of each container.
 Run the command “docker-compose up - -build”

-5. # To check whether your application running properly in Docker containers, Run these commands for Python-flask app
+5.To check whether your application running properly in Docker containers, Run these commands for Python-flask app
  “docker run - -name backend-app -p  5000:5000 python_app:0.1”
    for React-app
  “docker run - -name frontend-app -p  3000:3000 react_app:0.1”

-(Task 3)
+# (Task 3)

-6. # Kubernetes is an open-source container orchestration system for automating software deployment, scaling, and management.
+6.Kubernetes is an open-source container orchestration system for automating software deployment, scaling, and management.
 But Minikube is a lightweight Kubernetes implementation that creates a VM on your local machine.
 So, to automate operational tasks of docker containers on the local machine We need to install minikube. so that this tool lets you run Kubernetes locally.
 => To start minikube, you need to run the command “start minikube”